MAIDINASSIM84/smart_urban_analyzer/README.md

 - Add new data collection methods by extending the appropriate tab
 - Implement additional compliance checks in `compliance_checker.py`
 - Add support for new file formats in the relevant processor modules
+- Extend the notification system with new channels in `notification_system.py`
+- Customize monitoring schedules and thresholds in `monitoring_scheduler.py`
+- Add new satellite imagery providers in `satellite_imagery.py`
+- Implement additional AI service providers in the AI integration modules

 ## License